 Religious Workers Resident Visa — Support a candidate's visa application

-If you are a religious organisation that has a long-term need for a religious worker and you can offer them religious work and your sponsorship for 5 years.
+If you represent a religious organisation, which is also a registered charity, and need a religious worker long term, you can support their Religious Worker Work Resident Visa application.
 You can only employ people already living in New Zealand who have been doing religious work here on a valid Religious Workers Visa for at least 3 years.

 Sponsorship

-You must sponsor your religious worker for a period of 5 years from the first day they are granted residence.
+You must sponsor your candidate for a period of 5 years from the first day they are given residence.

-To sponsor a religious worker’s resident visa application, you must be a representative of a religious organisation:
+To sponsor a religious worker’s resident visa application, you must be a representative of a religious organisation that:

-- that is registered as a charity with Charities Services
+- is registered as a charity with Charities Services

-- that has a genuine need for the sponsored religious worker to do religious work for them.
+- has a genuine need for the sponsored religious worker to do religious work for them.

 You must complete a Sponsorship Form for Religious Workers, as evidence of your sponsorship.